Dense Conjugacy Classes and Stability of Locally Finite Graphs

-\begin{theorem} Let $X$ be a locally finite graph, and suppose that $A_1,A_2\subset\partial X$, $\lambda\in\partial X$, and $H\leq\Maps(X)$ satisfy the three conditions above.
+\begin{theorem} Let $X$ be a locally finite graph, and suppose that $A_1,A_2\subset\partial X$, $\lambda\in\partial X$, and $H\leq\Maps(X)$ satisfy the three conditions above and the conditions of Remark~\ref{rmk: nontrivial}.
 Then $H$ does not have a dense conjugacy class. \end{theorem} \begin{proof} By the same methods as in Propositions~\ref{prop: flux map for ends} and~\ref{prop: flux map for loops}, the map $\Phi$ is a continuous group homomorphism, and so the kernel of $\Phi$ is a proper open normal subgroup of $H$.
 By Lemma~\ref{lem: proper open normal subgrp}, $H$ has no dense conjugacy class. \end{proof}

 Theorem~\ref{thm: flux map general} implies Propositions~\ref{prop: flux map for ends} and~\ref{prop: flux map for loops} by letting $\nu_1$ and $\nu_2$ be maximal ends of different types and setting $A_i=E(\nu_i)$ for $i=1,2$.
 Moreover, we have the following corollary.